HMS Temeraire (1798)

-HMS Temeraire was a 98-gun second-rate ship of the line of the United Kingdom's Royal Navy.
-Launched in 1798, she served during the French Revolutionary and Napoleonic Wars, mostly on blockades or convoy escort duties.
-She fought only one fleet action, the Battle of Trafalgar, but became so well known for that action and her subsequent depictions in art and literature that she has been remembered as The Fighting Temeraire.
+HMS Temeraire was a second-rate 98-gun ship of the line of the Royal Navy.
+Launched in 1798, she served in the French Revolutionary and Napoleonic Wars, mostly on blockades or convoy escort duties.
+She only fought in one fleet action, the Battle of Trafalgar, but became so well known for that action and the ship's subsequent depictions in art and literature that she has been remembered as The Fighting Temeraire.